healdgar/GooglePhotosDownloader/README.md

 ## Known Issues

 - the program will not download duplicate filenames that woudl be saved to a duplciate filepath (year/month) at this time as it does not rename files and this results in a filesystem rejection.
+- current debugging API issue where GOogle Photos API server unexpectedly does not respond and causes a script exit.
+Fortunately the script can be run again to capture missing files and may complete on the second attempt.

 ## Note